corymosiman12/ARPA-E-Sensor/server/SERVER-SETUP.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```

-Exit out of the `.bashrc` file and run at the command line
+Exit out of the `.bashrc` file and run at the command line:
 2. `$ source .bashrc`

 Create a new virtualenv called 'cv'
 3. `$ mkvirtualenv cv`

 ## OpenCV Setup